St Patrick's College, Mackay: Spiritual life

 Both subjects are approved by the Queensland Studies Authority (QSA) and results from both subjects will appear on students’ senior certificates.
 Results from Study of Religion can contribute towards students’ O.Ps.
 Results from Religion & Ethics, however, do not contribute towards a student's O.P score.

 As St Patrick's College is a Catholic school, the college participates in various liturgies, masses and other Catholic events.
 While it is not a requirement to be Catholic to be enrolled at the college, all students are expected to be respectful and reverent during times of prayer within the college.

 Sporting life

 St Patrick's students are encouraged to participate in the many sports offered within the college.
 They can choose to study the subjects Physical Education or Recreation Pursuits in Years 11 and 12, which cover the theoretical and practical sides of sport.
 Physical Education contributes towards a students O.P score, but Recreation Pursuits does not.

 An aquatics carnival, athletics carnival, triathlon, and a cross-country involve students in inter-house competition.
 The college sees these carnivals as an important part of school life and attendance is compulsory.
 In addition, there are inter-school carnivals and trials days in the following sports: athletics, Australian rules football, basketball, cricket/indoor cricket, cross country running, football, Futsal, hockey, netball, rowing, rugby league, rugby union, swimming, tennis, touch football, waterpolo, and volleyball.

-St Patrick's is well represented each year in various sports at the highest level possible for school sport.
-St Patrick's reputation for sporting excellence has been hard won and provides a source of pride not only for immediate members of the college community but the wider community as well.
+Additionally, the school participates in chess tournaments run by Gardiner Chess once per term.